20tab/UnrealEnginePython/tutorials/FixingMixamoRootMotionWithPython.md

     elif uobject.is_a(AnimSequence):
         root_motion_fixer.split_hips(uobject)
     else:
-        raise DialogException('Only Skeletal Meshes and Skeletons are supported')
+        raise DialogException('Only Skeletal Meshes and Anim Sequences are supported')
 ```

 Select an animation from the content browser and run the script.